gesellkammer/bpf4/docs/util.md

 ```

-Create a new bpf which interpolates between adjacent bpfs given
+Create a new bpf which interpolates between adjacent bpfs

 **Example**